Euclid's Geometry and Lines and Angles for Class 9

 • Euclid's Geometry

 The word 'geometry' comes from the Greek word 'geo' meaning the 'earth' and 'metron' meaning 'to measure'.
 Geometry appears to have originated from the need for measuring lands.
-Our ancient civilizations studied geometry in various forms.
+Our ancient civilisations studied geometry in various forms.

 Euclid introduced the method of using deductive logical reasoning to prove mathematical results.
 The geometry of plane figures is known as Euclidean geometry.